underscoreio/underscoreio/src/html/_posts/2015-08-09-slick-getresults.md

     }
 ~~~

-Notice how the `apply` method makes use of `r` to create a value, then recurses on the tail of the HList.
+Notice how the `apply` method makes use of `r` to create a value, then recurses on the tail of the `HList`.
 We need a stopping condition for this, which is a `GetResult[HNil]`:

 ~~~ scala
 implicit object hnilGetResult extends GetResult[HNil] {